First Date Tips to Help You Land A Second Date

 First dates have their share of ups and downs, but they can be fun if you plan properly and both of you have a good connection.
 If you get a good feel from the first date and are interested in seeing them again, that's wonderful.
 Follow the first date rules that apply to every relationship and start making plans to see them again!
 Don't become discouraged if the first date doesn't go as planned.
 Sometimes, a bad first date is no one's fault at all, and second date may still be possible.
 When things go wrong, discuss them and offer explanations if you can, but always encourage your date to look on the bright side and consider seeing you again.

-If you've found that you're always going on first dates and rarely, if ever make it to the second date, you may need to talk to a professional counselor.
+If you've found that you're always going on first dates and rarely, if ever make it to the second date, talking to a professional counselor may help you process feelings about that and look for patterns and skills to help you.
 They can help you understand what's going on and discover any personal issues that may be preventing you from progressing in the world of dating.